Eric-Lombardo/tweeter/README.md

 ### Creating a new Tweet
 Here the user has 2 options:
-1. upon web-page load the user can click the right navbar button which will slide-out a "Compose Tweet" element which automatically focuses into a textarea HTML element.
+1. Upon page load, the user can click the right navbar button which will slide-out a "Compose Tweet" element which automatically focuses into a textarea HTML element.
 This is so that the user can immediately start typing without having to mouse click inside the textarea.
 ![desktop compose](https://github.com/Eric-Lombardo/tweeter/blob/master/Docs/desktop_compose.png?raw=true)
 ![mobile compose](https://github.com/Eric-Lombardo/tweeter/blob/master/Docs/mobile_compose.png?raw=true)
 2. If user scrolls further down the above option will fade-out but be replaced with a red icon that will take them back to the top and slide-out (if it isn't already) the textarea where they can write their tweet.